Blackburn: Roman era

 Blackburn is located where a Roman military road crossed the river Blakewater.
 The road linked Bremetennacum Veteranorum (Ribchester) and Mamucium (a major Roman fort that occupied Castlefield in Manchester).
-The route of the road passed east of Blackburn Cathedral and probably crossed the river in the Salford neighbourhood just east of the modern town centre.
-(Note: Not to be confused with Salford in Greater Manchester.)
+The route of the road passed east of Blackburn Cathedral and probably crossed the river in the Salford neighbourhood (Note: Not to be confused with Salford, in Greater Manchester.) just east of the modern town centre.
 It is not clear whether the road predated the settlement.

-George C. Miller, in his Blackburn: The Evolution of a Cotton Town, says:
+George C. Miller, in his Blackburn: The Evolution of a Cotton Town, said:

 The ancient military way from Mamucium (Manchester) to (Bremetennacum) (Ribchester), passing over Blacksnape, plunges on its unswerving course through Blackamoor, over the scarp at Whinney Heights, to pass across the Blakewater in the vicinity of Salford.
 This fact alone presents a reasonable argument for the existence of a British oppidum or walled village on the site, it being customary for such primitive communities to cluster in the vicinity of a ford or bridge.